-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of IFPRI as of and for the year ended December 31, 2021, and have issued our report thereon dated April 28, 2022, which contained an unmodified opinion on those financial statements.
+Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of IFPRI as of and for the year ended December 31, 2022 and have issued our report thereon dated May 25, 2023, which contained an unmodified opinion on those financial statements.
 Our audit was performed for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the financial statements.
+The schedule of indirect costs is also presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the schedule of expenditures of federal awards and the schedule of indirect costs are fairly stated in all material respects in relation to the financial statements as a whole.

 Washington, D.C.
-April 28, 2022
+May 25, 2023

-Schedule of Findings and Questioned Costs Year Ended December 31, 2021
+Schedule of Findings and Questioned Costs Year Ended December 31, 2022